 - Vacuum cleaner with narrow wand attachment

 - Isopropyl alcohol, 91%

 The Bantam Tools Desktop CNC Milling Machine is designed to be robust and cut accurately with minimum maintenance.
 These basic maintenance tips will help your machine run smoothly.

 Each Time You Mill a Project

 - Make sure your machine is clean.
 Use a good vacuum after each milling job to remove as much of the resulting material debris (aka swarf, which is one of the best words ever) in and around the machine as possible.
-Use a small paintbrush to loosen any debris that accrues around the inside of the spindle housing.
+Use a small brush to loosen any debris that accrues around the inside of the spindle housing.

 - Inspect the six metal rods before and after milling.
 These rods, also called rails or ways, hold up the carriages in the CNC machine.
 Make sure the rails and the bed are clear of dust, tape, and glue, and make sure you have a tidy working environment.
 Sticky substances on the rails can cause the machining bed to dislodge the rails from the frame and will impact your milling project.